-The Spartan Senate made a good-faith effort to treat Demaratus with the respect it had promised.
+The Spartan Senate made a good-faith effort to treat Demaratus with the respect its delegation had promised the oracle, making him an important minister in the government.
 And Demaratus himself, while naturally far from pleased by his change in status, initially seemed to accept his political defeat with as much grace as anyone could be expected to muster.
 But the newly crowned Leotychidas was still bitter, and proved unable to accept his political victory with the same grace.
-He sent a minion to join the audience when Demaratus held a question-and-answer session in his ministerial post.
+He sent a minion to join the audience when Demaratus held a question-and-answer session in his new ministerial post.
 “How does it feel,” asked this man, “to be a mere government functionary when you used to be a king?”

 Still burning with indignation, Demaratus went to his mother that evening with the direct question which he had heretofore managed to avoid asking her.
 “I beseech you to tell me the truth: who is my real father?”

 “Your father is King Ariston, as I have always said,” replied the old woman.
 “He did make the comment attributed to him when he learned of your birth, but only out of ignorance of these womanly things.
 Not all women carry their babies for a full nine months.
 Some women give birth at eight months, or even six.
 As soon as I explained this to him, King Ariston accepted you for what you are: his son by blood and his rightful heir.
 This is the whole truth.”